heutelbeck/sapl-policy-engine/ECLIPSE.md

 The Lombok Plug-in cannot be downloaded via the Eclipse Marketplace.
 Please download it from the official [Project Lombok download page](https://projectlombok.org/download).

-### Xtext Eclipse Plug-In

-To get support for editing the Xtext grammar files, install the "Eclipse Xtext" plug-in.
-Use the "Help -> Eclipse Marketplace..." menu and search for "Xtext".

 ## Optional Plug-Ins

 ### Spring Tools 4